 Seeing their grief, Jesus was angry and deeply troubled.
 It is easy to skip over this description of Jesus, but let us stop and take this in.
 Here we see Jesus as angry and in great distress over their situation.
 All of this came from seeing their grief.

 In this scene, the book of John provides a great example of Jesus seeing Mary and the crowd.
 Jesus saw these people by allowing himself to be emotionally impacted by their grief.
 He further acknowledges their feelings when he asks, “Where have you put him?”
-Jesus is in great distress from witnessing their suffering, and one can almost hear the emotion he was feeling.
+Jesus was in great distress from witnessing their suffering, and one can almost hear the emotion he was feeling.

 “Then Jesus wept.
 The people who were standing nearby said, ‘See how much he loved him!’
 But some said, ‘This man healed a blind man.
 Couldn’t he have kept Lazarus from dying?’”